 Then, sprinkle about 2-3 tablespoons (depending on the size of the stain) onto the vinegar, which will cause some foaming to appear.
 After a few moments, wipe it away with some paper towels.
 Take a few paper towels that are damp with luke warm water, wipe up the stained area and you’re done!

-A Fool Proof Trick to Never Miss an Accident
+Tile Cleaning Tip #3: A Foolproof Trick to Never Miss an Accident

-This tactic is a very effective way to train your puppy that your tile is off limits!
+This tactic is a very effective way to train your puppy that your tile is off-limits!
 As soon as you walk through your front door, get in the habit of leashing your puppy to your belt loop.
-No matter what age or what breed it is, this is a fool proof way to expedite the potty training process, while keeping your tiles in tip top shape!
+No matter what age or breed, this is a foolproof way to expedite the potty training process, while keeping your tiles in tip-top shape!
 If he tries to pee on your tile, pull him away, scoop him up and place him outside.
 Repeat as needed.